Death of Martin Anderson

 Martin Lee Anderson (c.
 January 15, 1991 – January 6, 2006) was a 14-year-old from Florida who died while incarcerated at a boot camp-style youth detention center, the Bay County Boot Camp, located in Panama City, Florida, and operated by the Bay County Sheriff's Office.
 Upon arriving at the camp he was forced to run track, and within two hours he became fatigued and stopped.
-The guards coerced him to continue his run.
+The guards beat him to force him to continue his run.
 He returned to the track, collapsed and died a short while later.
-A portion of the surveillance video depicting the coercion was made public.
+A portion of the surveillance video depicting the beating was made public.
+The video failed to support the police account that Anderson had been non-compliant.
 The incident resulted in the Florida legislature voting to close the state's five juvenile boot camps.

 Circumstances

-On January 5, 2006, within the first two hours of Anderson's first day at the camp, where he had been committed for stealing his grandmother's car, curfew violation during probation, and theft of candy, camp officials forced him to continue exercising after he had stopped.
-Drill instructors grabbed Anderson and applied numerous uses of force, including holding Anderson by the arms, take-downs, and pressure point applications.
+On January 5, 2006, within the first two hours of Anderson's first day at the camp, where he had been committed for stealing his grandmother's car, curfew violation during probation, and theft of candy, he was required to run track.
+After he had stopped from fatigue, camp officials forced him to continue exercising, by kneeing and hitting him.
+Drill instructors grabbed Anderson and applied numerous uses of force, including holding Anderson by the arms, take-downs, and pressure point applications, as well as multiple knees and strikes to his back.
 Anderson became unresponsive during this episode, and the guards administered ammonia salts in an attempt to revive him.
-He died the next day in Pensacola, Florida after his parents elected to remove him from life support.
+He was taken to a hospital for treatment, where he died the next day in Pensacola, Florida after his parents elected to remove him from life support.